mylanconnolly/srv/README.md

 only real requirement is that the first communication with the server must be a metadata header, so that the server knows how to dispatch the connection.
 Some functions automate this, if you want to take advantage of it.

+## Performance

+I am not happy with performance, yet.
+It should probably get quite a bit faster, but I need to do some more profiling and benchmarking to see where the bottlenecks are.
+Stay tuned!

 ## TODO